ligato/docs/docs/plugins/vpp-plugins.md

 ## GoVPPMux plugin

-The `govppmux` is a core Agent plugin which **allows other plugins to access the VPP** independently at each other by means of connection multiplexing.
+The `govppmux` plugin allows other plugins to access VPP independentlyby means of connection multiplexing.

-Any plugin (core or external) that interacts with the VPP can ask `govppmux` to get its own, potentially customized communication channel to access running VPP instance.
-Behind the scene, **all channels share the same connection** created during the plugin initialization using `govpp` core.
+Any plugin that interacts with the VPP can ask `govppmux` to obtain its own communication channel to access a running VPP instance.
+Behind the scenes, all channels share the same connection created during the plugin initialization using `govpp` core.

 ### Connection

 Tho GoVPP multiplexer supports two connection types:

   - using socket client
   - using shared memory

-By default the GoVPP connects uses the **socket client**.
-This option can be changed using environment variable `GOVPPMUX_NOSOCK` which fallback to the **shared memory** - in that case, the plugin connects to that instance of the VPP which uses the default shared memory segment prefix.
+By default the GoVPP connects using the `socket client`.
+This option can be changed using the environment variable `GOVPPMUX_NOSOCK` with a fallback to `shared memory`.
+In that case, the plugin connects to that VPP instance which uses the default shared memory segment prefix.

-The **default behaviour assumes that there is only a single VPP running** in a sand-boxed environment together with the agent (e.g. through containerization).
-In case the VPP runs with customized SHM prefix, or **there are several VPP instances** running side-by-side, the **GoVPP needs to know the prefix in order to connect to the desired VPP instance**.
-The prefix has to be put into the GoVPPMux configuration file (called `govpp.conf`) with the key `shm-prefix` and value matching the VPP shared memory prefix name.
+The default behaviour assumes that there is only a single VPP running in a sand-boxed environment together with the vpp-agent.
+In the case the VPP runs with customized SHM prefix, or there are several VPP instances running side-by-side, GoVPP must know the prefix in order to connect to the desired VPP instance.
+The prefix must be included in the GoVPPMux configuration file `govpp.conf` with the key `shm-prefix` and the value matching the VPP shared memory prefix name.

 ### Multiplexing

 The `NewAPIChannel` call returns a new API channel for communication with VPP via the `GoVPP` core.
-It uses default buffer sizes for the request and reply go channels (by default both are 100 messages long).
+It uses default buffer sizes for the request and reply go channels.
+By default both are 100 messages long.

-If it is expected that the VPP may get overloaded at peak loads (for example if the user plugin sends configuration requests in bulks) then it is recommended to use `NewAPIChannelBuffered` and increase the buffer size for requests appropriately.
-Similarly, `NewAPIChannelBuffered` allows to configure the size of the buffer for responses.
-This is also useful since the buffer for responses is also used to carry VPP notifications and statistics which may temporarily rapidly grow in size and frequency.
+A user plugin could blast configuration requests in bulk mode which could overload VPP.
+To avoid these situations, it is recommended to use `NewAPIChannelBuffered` and increase the buffer size for requests.
+This is also useful since the buffer for responses is also used to carry VPP notifications and statistics which can burst in size and frequency on occassion.
 By increasing the reply channel size, the probability of dropping messages from VPP decreases at the cost of increased memory footprint.

 ### Trace

-Duration of the VPP binary api call can be measured using trace feature.
-These data are logged after every event (any resynchronization, new interfaces, bridge domains, fib entries etc.).
+The duration of a VPP binary api call can be measured using trace feature.
+Data is logged after every event (any resynchronization, new interfaces, bridge domains, fib entries etc.).

 Enable trace in the `govpp.conf`:

 `trace-enabled: true` or  `trace-enabled: false`

-The trace feature is disabled by default (if there is no config available).
+The trace feature is disabled by default.

-**Configuration example**

-The plugin allows to configure parameters of the VPP health-check probe.
-Possible items to configure:
+The trace plugin supports several configuraion items for the VPP health-check probe:

   - `health check probe interval`: time between health check probes
-  - `health check reply timeout`: if the reply does not arrive until timeout elapses probe is considered failed
+  - `health check reply timeout`: if this timer pops, probe is considered failed
-  - `health check threshold`: number of consequent failed health checks until an error is reported
+  - `health check threshold`: number of consecutive failed health checks until an error is reported
-  - `reply timeout`: if the reply from channel does not arrive until timeout elapses, the request fails
+  - `reply timeout`: if the reply from a channel does not arrive until timeout elapses, the request fails
-  - `shm-prefix`: used for connection to a VPP instance which is not using default shared memory prefix
+  - `shm-prefix`: used for connection to a VPP instance not using default shared memory prefix
-  - `resync-after-reconnect`: allows to run resync after the VPP reconnection
+  - `resync-after-reconnect`: resync after the VPP reconnection

 ## Interface plugin

-The VPP interface plugin is a base plugin able to setup various types of **VPP interfaces** and also manages **the interface status** (state data, optionally published back to the database) and **interface and DHCP lease notifications**.
-The VPP provides multiple interface types, following are supported in the VPP-Agent:
+The VPP interface plugin is used to setup `VPP Interfaces`, manage interface status and interface and DHCP lease notifications.
+VPP can support multiple interface types with the following supported by the vpp-agent:

   - Sub-interface
   - Software loopback